datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 - The first is labeled `reviews` and it contains a `user_id`, a `business_id` and a `star` review.
 - The second is labeled `users` and it is a list of `user_id's` and `user_names's`
-- The last is labeled `businesses` and it is a contains information about the businesses on yelp like the business location, the category of food, the number of reviews and theaverage star review.
+- The last is labeled `businesses` and it is a contains information about the businesses on yelp like the business location, the category of food, the number of reviews and the average star review.

 They have been loaded into the environment already and are ready to be explored!